Failures of Contingent Thinking: Introduction

-\begin{example} \cite{tversky1983extensional} provided subjects with the following vignette: \begin{quotation} Linda is 31 years old, single, outspoken, and very bright.
+Linda is 31 years old, single, outspoken, and very bright.
 She majored in philosophy.
-As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations.
-Linda is a teacher in elementary school.
-Linda works in a bookstore and takes Yoga classes. \end{quotation} and asked them rank statements in order of likelihood including the following three: \begin{itemize}[leftmargin=2cm, labelsep=.2em] \item[$\f =$]``Linda is active in the feminist movement.'' \item[$\t =$]``Linda is a bank teller.'' \item[$\t \land \f =$]``Linda is a bank teller and is active in the feminist movement.'' \end{itemize} 85\% of subjects ranked $\f > \t \land\f > \t$ in opposition to any objective (i.e., \ls) model of uncertainty, which on the basis that $\t \land\f$ implies $\t$, must rank the later weakly more likely.
+As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations. \end{quoting} and asked subjects to rank the following statements in order of likelihood: \begin{itemize}[leftmargin=2cm, labelsep=.2em, itemsep=-1.4ex]